Address - 4 Orrong Ave Frankston

 The single garage is new and features an automatic roller door.

-There is parking for 2 additional vehicles in the long driveway as well as some roadside parking
+There is parking for 2 additional vehicles in the long driveway.

 Bronte is an absolute beachfront property.
-It is built directly on the sand of the beach itself it is very secluded and private. it is a battleaxe block hence not visible from any road. it is a hidden gem.
+Built directly on the sand of the beach itself, it is very secluded and private.
+It is a battleaxe block hence not visible from any road. it is a hidden gem.

-Bronte is located on Long Island directly opposite the main Frankston city area which is just across a footbridge to Beach St. A short walk down Beach St leads to the Frankston train line to the Melbourne CBD.
+Bronte is located on Long Island, directly opposite the main Frankston city area which is accessed by a footbridge on Beach St over Kananook Creek.
+A short walk along Beach St leads to the Frankston train line to the Melbourne CBD.
 The Frankston city features many fine international restaurants.
-We recommend Los Argentinos and La Porchetta.
-McDonalds is also close at hand and offers freeWIFI which works well.
+My husband recommends the pizzas or a seafood platter from La Porchetta.
+In addition to fine restaurants, McDonalds is also close at hand for the kids.

-Frankston is the gateway to the Mornington Penisula which features many tourist attractions including wineries, national parks, ferries,surf beachs, and many activities of your choice.
+Frankston is the gateway to the Mornington Peninsula which features many tourist attractions including wineries, national parks, ferries, surf beaches, and hot springs.
+Your choice of activities is almost endless.

-Frankston is also the largest city in the Mornington Penisula with all the trapping that involves, nightlife, cinemas, restaurants, cafes,major shopping centres, boat hire, government offices, train station, car hire, direct bus to airport, op shops, pawn shops, a public library, and a new aquatic center to name a few.
+Frankston is also the largest city in the Mornington Peninsula with all the trappings including nightlife, cinemas, restaurants, cafes, major shopping centres, boat hire, government offices, train station, car hire, direct bus to airport, op shops, pawn shops, a public library, a performing arts centre, and a new aquatic center to name a few.

-The beach opposite Bronte is great beach where small children can swim safely.
-There are 3 sand banks which takes you out more than 200 meteres before the water is permanently over an adult's head.
+The beach opposite Bronte is a great beach where small children can swim safely.
+There are 3 sand banks which take you out more than 200 meters before the water is permanently over an adult's head.

 History of Bronte

 Bronte was built as a holiday shack in the early 1920's.
-It is weatherboard and fibro with a tin roof.
-It has 10 foot 3 meter ceilings which are painted wood paneling.
-The walls are also painted wood paneling.
+It is built of weatherboard and fibro cement with a tin roof.
+It has 10 foot 3 metre ceilings which are painted wood-panelling.
+The walls are also painted wood-panelling.
 Originally there were 4 rooms, a kitchen, a lounge and 2 bedrooms.
 The kitchen and lounge shared a chimney but each had its own fireplace.

 The 1930's saw the addition of a sunroom with a leadlight bay window and a sleepout bedroom both facing the beach.
 A bathroom, laundry, and kitchen were also added to the rear.

 The next addition was in the 1960's when mains sewer came to Long Island.
-As a consequence a toilet was added.
-The adult size original potty is still in the bedside cabinet in the front bedroom should you desire an unique experience.
-If you do use it please empty into the flush toilet as there is no longer a night service on Long Island.
+As a consequence, a toilet was added.
+The adult size original potty is still in the bedside cabinet in the front bedroom should you desire a unique experience.
+If you do use it please empty into the flush toilet as there is no longer a night service on Long Island

 The 1990's' featured a major renovation to upgrade the property whilst preserving many original features.
 Knob and tube wiring was replaced.
 Lead pipes were replaced with copper.
 The chimney and fireplaces were removed and a hanging beam installed in the roof space to create an open plan living space.
-The ceiling was insulated and energy efficient ducted gas heating installed.
+The ceiling was insulated and energy efficient climate control technology installed.
 The bath and kitchen were upgraded with ceramic tiles.
 An entertainment deck was built on the sand on the beach side.
 Just forward of the deck are the sand dunes of the foreshore itself.
-A 60 year old coastal banksia tree and a tea tree were preserved and continued to provide comprehensive natural shade to this area.

-Furniture which remains from the 1920's and 1930's included the .ice chest and food safe which is now used as pantries, the original kitchen dresser, and much of the bedroom furniture.
+Furniture which remains from the 1920's and 1930's included the ice chest and food safe which are now used as pantries, the original kitchen dresser, and much of the bedroom furniture.

 The original owners were 2 English sisters.
-The current family purchased Bronte from the sisters in 1956 complete with all furniture and furnishing.
-Two generations of children grow spending summer holidays at Bronte with their families and cousins.
-The third generation has not yet arrived, save a baby girl niece in Perth and a granddog Wendell in Canberra.
-The current owners lives in Canberra and find that they are not using their beach shack as often as they would like.
-Hence they are reluctantly making Bronte available to the general public.
-The male owner is a builder who ensures that although historic, Bronte has no major maintenance problems.
+The current family purchased Bronte from the sisters in 1956 complete with all furniture and furnishings.
+Two generations of children grew up spending summer holidays at Bronte with their families and cousins.
+The third generation has arrived with cousins in Perth and the recent birth of a gorgeous grandson in Melbourne.
+However, the current owner who lives in Canberra still finds that she is not using the beach shack as often as she would like.
+Hence she has reluctantly made Bronte available to the general public for part of the year.
+The husband of the current owner is a builder who ensures that although historic, Bronte has no major maintenance problems.
 He has compensated for sloping floors by modifying the furniture to keep it level.